PRK Recovery, FAQ & Guide

 How long will it take for my eyes to heal?

-The healing process for PRK takes longer than for LASIK because the epithelium is removed from the surface of the eye.
+The healing process during PRK recovery takes longer than for LASIK because the epithelium is removed from the surface of the eye.
 The epithelium takes three or four days to heal.
-During this time you will experience discomfort and very blurry vision.
+During this time you will experience discomfort and very blurry vision after PRK.
 By four or five days after surgery your vision begins to clear up, although it may takes several weeks to a month to become excellent.
 Visual clarity and crispness after PRK continue to improve for three to six months and then stabilize.

 What happens if my vision isn’t clear enough after PRK?